tromp/cuckoo/README.md

 ranging over {1,2,4,8}, and further assume a high-end Intel Core i7 or Xeon and recent gcc compiler with regular flags as in my Makefile.

+Wilke Trei has submitted a bounty claim with his slean miner, which is now under evaluation.

 GPU Speedup Bounty
 ------------------
 $5000 for an open source implementation for a consumer GPU